Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Neighborhood: Northwestern Kyoto

-Best For: Late-blooming Omuro cherry trees and extending sakura season
+Best For: Late-blooming Omuro cherry trees and extending the sakura season

 Why Go: This temple's Omuro cherry trees bloom about one week later than standard varieties and grow closer to the ground, creating a unique viewing experience.